 This post may contain affiliate links.
 See my privacy policy for details.

-A cocktail with one of the more unique names out there, the Rusty Nail.
-This Drambuie based cocktail combines the Scotch based liqueur with normal Scotch whisky for a delicious cocktail experience.
-If you like Scotch based liqueurs, be sure to try the Penicillin as well.
+It’s a cocktail with one of the more unique names, the Rusty Nail.
+This Drambuie-based cocktail combines a Scotch-based liqueur with average Scotch whisky for a delicious cocktail experience.

 Why is it called a Rusty Nail?